AdvancedPhotonSource/GSAS-II/docs/source/vars.rst

 ..
-    This file is created using the makeVarTbl.py.
-Edit that not this file.
+    This file is created using makeVarTbl.py.
+Edit that, not this file.

 .. list-table:: Naming for GSAS-II parameter names, ``p:h:<var>:n``
    :widths: 35 65
    :header-rows: 1